azapi | October 2025 | |

 .¶

-The Resource Search request is a 3-tuple constructed of three previously defined entities:¶
+The Resource Search request is an object consisting of the following entities:¶

 subject